Pine Grove Furnace State Park

 Free Camping for Campground Hosts: 1 host positions

-Paymasters Cabin: This historic house is available for rent year-round as a modern cabin.
+Paymasters Cabin: This two-story historic house, which served as the paymaster’s office when the iron furnace was in use, has been converted into a modern cabin.
+It is available for rent year-round and has modern conveniences like electric heat, air conditioning, a full kitchen and warm showers.
+An outdoor area has a picnic table and fire ring.
 The cabin sleeps six people and is near the camp store.
 Guests should bring all essentials like sheets, linens and dishes.
-Modern cabin prices apply.

 Explore cabins for more information.

 Organized Group Tenting: Organized adult or youth groups may reserve the rustic area year-round.
-The area is divided into six separate sites with capacities varying from 35 to 50 people each, or the entire camp can be reserved.
+The area is divided into six separate sites with a total capacity of 180 people.
 The sites are in a wooded area surrounding an open playfield.

 Explore organized group tenting for more information.

-Cross-country Skiing: Nordic skiers can enjoy the use of the railroad grade when snow conditions allow.
+Cross-country Skiing: Nordic skiers enjoy the rail trail when snow conditions allow.
 Although no trails are specifically designated for cross-country skiing, numerous opportunities exist, especially during winters with heavy snowfalls, both within the park and on the surrounding state forest lands.

-Snowmobiling: A trailhead parking area on nearby state forest land provides parking for vehicles and snowmobile trailers, and access to many miles of trails on state forest lands.
+Snowmobiling: Just south of the park is a trailhead on nearby state forest land that provides parking for vehicles and trailers, and access to many miles of trails on state forest lands.
 Maps of the trails are available at the park office.